 When you select a new Accent color, it automatically switches to the corresponding Highlight color too.
 That’s the color used for things like selected text, and despite its changing automatically to match the Accent color, it can be set independently after the fact, which strikes me as something that ‘past Apple’ wouldn’t have done.
 Still, the company has done a good job of picking colors that in combination don’t clash horribly with one another, even if some combinations won’t be to everyone’s taste.
 On balance, I like the addition.
 I’ll probably stick with the familiar blue default, but I appreciate the option to fine-tune the look of my environment.

-The Dock receive the same Dark Mode treatment as the rest of the OS, though you can no longer only set the Dock and menu bar to a dark appearance in Light Mode.
+The Dock received the same Dark Mode treatment as the rest of the OS, though you can no longer only set the Dock and menu bar to a dark appearance in Light Mode.
 The Dock also inherited a handy feature from iOS: in the Dock section of System Preferences, there is now an option to show your most recently opened apps at the far right end of the Dock, or the bottom if your Dock is pinned to the side.
 Recent apps are separated by a divider that’s not quite as tall as the one used to separate Downloads and the Trash from your apps.
 Unlike iOS, the recent apps section of the Dock is not limited to just three items.

 Wallpapers and Hot Corners